-Question: My baby is 7 weeks old.
+Question: My overtired baby won't go to sleep.
+My baby is 7 weeks old.
 My problem is she sleeps very little and is constantly becoming over tired which means she is always cranky and fussy and will not settle.
 She might sleep during the day for a maximum of 10-15 minutes at a time but could be awake for a few hours in between that.
 When I try and get her to nap during the day she goes hysterical.
 Is this normal for a baby of this age?
 I have tried everything from vibrating chairs to teddys with a heartbeat but I just need advice on what else I can do.

 Heidi’s Answer: Hi Sinead,